OverStruck/My_Youtube/README.md

 popup.html - HTML entrypoint for the extension popup (opens when the broswer icon is clicked)<br />
 <br />

-<span style="color:red">Any feedback is appreciated.
-If you have any suggestions to improve this extension, don't hesitate to let me know.</span>
+*Any feedback is appreciated.
+If you have any suggestions to improve this extension, don't hesitate to let me know.*

 <h3>What's happening now?</h3>
 I have plans to start developing the Firefox version soon.
 I also want to add an easy way to "download" your settings so that if you install the extension in another computer, you can easily "upload" your settings into the new machine.
 This means that you won't have to add all that channels that you had manually.
 That can be quite tedious.